George Lewith Prize for General Practice

-The NIHR School for Primary Care Research (SPCR) is welcoming applications from medical students for the George Lewith prize.
-The NIHR School for Primary Care Research awards an annual undergraduate medical student prize in memory of Professor George Lewith.
+The NIHR School for Primary Care Research (SPCR) invites applications from medical students for the George Lewith Prize, a single annual award presented to an undergraduate medical student in memory of Professor George Lewith

 The award is open to medical undergraduates at any UK medical school.

-The winner will receive their registration fees for the Society for Academic Primary Care (SAPC) annual scientific meeting, held this year, in Cardiff on 8th -10th July 2025.
+The winner will have their registration fees covered for the Society for Academic Primary Care (SAPC) Annual Scientific Meeting, taking place from 24-26th June 2026 in St Andrews.

 To enter the competition you need to submit: